-Tuklas is a web-scale discovery service platform based on the open-source software VuFind, enhanced and customized to cater to the changing research needs and information-seeking behavior of the UP community and the general public, by no less than Mr. Chito N. Angeles, the incumbent University Librarian of UP Diliman.
+Tuklas is a web-scale discovery service platform based on the open-source software VuFind, enhanced and customized to cater to the research needs and information-seeking behavior of the UP community and the general public, by no less than Mr. Chito N. Angeles, former University Librarian of UP Diliman.
 Its ultimate goal is to enable users to search across millions of print and electronic resources available in the different libraries of the University of the Philippines system.
 Currently, it is integrated with existing local databases of UP Diliman, e.g., IPP, IPN, iLib, thus reflecting the real-time status of circulation books.
 It can also be configured to harvest metadata resources from other OAI-PMH compliant databases and open-access repositories.

 Prior to this development, users have to go through numerous online databases to access library resources in different formats.
 Now, users can have access to various information resources including books, academic journals, theses and dissertations, archival documents, and articles from local newspapers, magazines, and journals, using a single search platform.